 Here, the trucker may not have properly inspected the truck or the trucking company may have chosen not to do the repairs, or did them improperly.
 This could mean one or both of them are legally responsible for your injuries.

 At Holland & Usry, we know an 18-wheeler accident is not your typical car accident.
 Because the trucking industry is highly regulated to protect the safety of innocent motorists like you, your lawyer needs a firm grasp of all the safety rules involved in your case and how to take advantage of them to help you.
-Handling a trucking accident case requires extensive knowledge of those safety regulations to help prove how violations caused your injury.
+Handling a trucking accident case requires extensive knowledge of those safety regulations to help prove how violations caused your injury and increase your ability to obtain full compensation, potentially including punitive damages.

 Truckers and trucking companies are also required to maintain a wealth of information that can help your case…if you have an experienced lawyer who knows how to get those records and use them.
 Truck crash injuries are often far more severe than those from other traffic accidents, so it may require examining thousands of pages of medical records and familiarity with complex medical terms and procedures to develop a convincing case about the extent of your injuries.